Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: A term description of definable functions

 and

-Then there is a unique $\beta \in K$ such that $rv(\beta) = rv(b)$ and $f(a,\beta)=0$. $\Box$ \end{lemma}
+Then there is a unique $b \in K$ such that $rv(b) = rv(e)$ and $P(a,b)=0$. $\Box$ \end{lemma}

-We still need a resplendent version of term structure.
-It is of significance because Hensel minimality enjoys resplendency property (i.e.\ it is preserved with respect to expansions of the imaginary sort $RV$ (cf.~\cite[Theorem~4.1.19]{C-H-R}).
+Hensel minimality enjoys the resplendency property, i.e.\ it is preserved with respect to expansions of the imaginary sort $RV$ (cf.~\cite[Theorem~4.1.19]{C-H-R}).
+(One can always confine oneself to considering an expansion of $RV$ by predicates.)
 Hence, in particular, cell decomposition is further available after expanding the sort $RV$.
-We can always confine an expansion of $RV$ to that by predicates.
+We still need a resplendent version of term structure since we shall augment the sort $RV$ by adding some algebraic Skolem functions.

+\begin{remark} The reason why we present both versions of term structure is as follows.
+While the first version is more convenient for the proof of Proposition~\ref{descript} on piecewise description of definable functions by terms, the second one is used to define Henselian terms.
+The Henselian terms, built from basic Henselian functions $h_{m}$, correspond to the terms satifying condition (*) introduced by Cluckers--Forey--Loeser~\cite{C-Fo-L}, and built from Henselian witnesses and roots. \end{remark}

 \begin{proposition} The above theorem on term structure remains valid after any $RV$-expansion $\mathcal{L}_{\mathcal{A}}'$ of $\mathcal{L}_{\mathcal{A}}$, i.e.\ after any expansion $\mathcal{L}_{rv}'$ of $\mathcal{L}_{rv}$.
 More precisely, for every $\mathcal{L}_{\mathcal{A}}'$-definable function $f: X \subset K^{n} \to K$, there exist an $\mathcal{L}_{\mathcal{A}}'$-definable function $g: X \to RV(K)^{k}$, for some $k \in \mathbb{N}$, and an $\mathcal{L}_{\mathcal{A}}^{*}$-term $t$ such that